How did we develop the Postnatal Recovery Massage?

 No workshop near you?

-If you would like to help organise a workshop in your community, if you can get together a group of at least 8 people, and a venue big enough for 6 to 7 massage tables, please register your interest below
+If you would like to help organise a workshop in your community, if you can get together a group of at least 8 people, within no more than 3h drive from Cambridge, and a venue big enough for 6 to 7 massage tables, please register your interest below

 Our Experience with the Postnatal Recovery Massage